dmbarbour/glas/docs/GlasCLI.md

         type Process = (init:Args | step:State) -- [Eff] (step:State | halt:Result) | Fail

 Initial arguments are the command-line arguments, `init:["List", "Of", "Args"]`.
-Final result should be a bitstring that we'll cast to an int.
+Final result should be `halt:ExitCode` where ExitCode is a bitstring interpreted as a signed integer.

+## Environment Variables

+Currently, using only two environment variables:

+* **GLAS_DATA** - a folder for content-addressed storage, persistent memoization cache, shared database, and extended configuration.
+If unspecified, defaults to a user-specific folder such as `~/.glas`.
+* **GLAS_PATH** - search path for global modules.
+Follows OS conventions for PATH environment variables.
+Potentially extended or overridden by configuration files in GLAS_DATA.

+## Effects API

+The effects API for runnable applications is essentially everything listed in [Glas Apps](GlasApps.md) plus the 'load' effect used by language modules.
+This is slightly tweaked for context:

+* **load:ModuleRef** - load current value of the referenced module, or fail if the module cannot be compiled.
+A 'local' module is relative to the working directory.

+The ability to observe updates to a module between transactions can be useful for live coding if paired with accelerated evaluation.

 ## Exit Codes

-Mostly, we'll just return 0 for okay or -1 for errors.
-Details on why things failed should be in the log (stderr, by default).
-The application may use its own exit codes.

-## Effects API

-The effects API for Glas CLI is essentially everything listed in [Glas Apps](GlasApps.md) plus the 'load' effect described for language modules.

-* **load:ModuleRef** - load current value of referenced module, or fail if the module cannot be compiled.
-References are the same as used by language modules.

-The ability to update source code and load updated module values, together with accelerated evaluation, can provide an effective basis for live coding in Glas systems.
-In context of incremental computing, 'load' is potentially stable until the module is updated.
+Keeping it simple.

+         0  okay
+        -1  not okay

+Glas systems will rely on log messages more than exit codes to describe errors.
+No reason to think hard about this.